 That’s basically free money just for starting early.
 If your employer has a contribution matching program, you’ll be in excellent shape by the time you’re ready for retirement.

 This one’s easy.
 Some days it might be tempting to give up on your goals, throw in the towel, and sink back into bad habits.
 Don’t.
 Keep the faith.
 You’ll get there.
 Just be patient.

 There’s no mantra more important than “pay yourself first.”
 But once you’ve got a good financial footing, give back.
 What if someone helped you reach your first $100 savings goal?
 Or a debt buddy kept you on track?

 The final lesson and probably the most important.
 Suze Orman calls it “Recognizing True Wealth.”
 Call it whatever you like, but the simple truth is financial freedom means being able to help others.
-Maybe set up a trust fund for you kids.
+Maybe set up a trust fund for your kids.
 Donate to the local food shelter.
 Maybe mentor someone who’s in need of your financial expertise.

-Whatever you do, remember your end goal is financial independence, and the know-how to stay that way.
+Whatever you do, remember your end goal is financial independence and the know-how to stay that way.

 Pamela is the author of thirty-eight romance novels with more coming out every year.
 She’s best known for her NASCAR romance novels, but writes non-fiction, too.
 Pamela’s a regular columnist for the American Quarter Horse “Journal” and writes for SuperMoney.com where she shares her personal finance tips on how to thrive in this economy.